chainbound/valtrack/README.md

 ### Consumer

 Consumer is a service which consumes the sentry data from the NATS Jetstream server and stores it in parquet file (database soon).
-The sentry data is published by the Beacon Sentry.

 To run the consumer: